DAA (direct acting antiviral) – new hepatitis C drugs that work directly against the hepatitis C virus (HCV).

 DEXA scan also can measure bone density and is used to monitor risk of osteopenia and osteoporosis.

 diabetes – when the body either does not produce enough insulin (a hormone that helps the body turn sugar into energy) or is not responding to insulin (insulin resistance).
-There are two types of diabetes and they have different mechanisms and treatments.
+There are two main types of diabetes and they have different mechanisms and treatments.

 Type-1 is mainly reported in children but can also occur in adults and is linked to genetic risks.